 - Creation date of the notebook and the running time.

-When the Status of the notebook is Running, you can find the link copy notebook token.
+When the Status of the notebook is Running, you can find the link copy notebook token right below it.
 Clicking it copies a token associated with the notebook.
-Here is an example of a token
+Here is an example of a token:

 2ac47522e520429189b9ba572cbd5e1582b4b3942e138c02.
 This token is used to get a shareable link of the files and folders of the associated storage to the notebook.
 So, it is important to not make it publicly available.